domco

 domco identifies the entry points of your application by file name.
 These entry points are prefixed with + so they are easily identifiable.

-The app entry point is located in within src/server/, this is the server entry point for your application.
+The function entry point is located in within src/server/, this is the server entry point for your application.

 └── server/